What is a deal desk? How legal, sales & revenue ops can win together

 Monitoring company-wide compliance

-Larger businesses have the luxury of internal audit functions to tackle compliance issues.
+Larger businesses have the luxury of internal audit functions to tackle contract compliance issues.
 At smaller companies, however, this falls onto legal’s plate.

 And it’s not easy - as the business scales, it’s vital that legal maintains oversight on compliance issues.
 Whether it’s financial reporting, key contract terms, or privacy policies, colleagues need to be able to access this information as and when they need it, in order to remain compliant.